clatlan/cdiutils/README.md

 # cdiutils

-My python package to help Bragg Coherent Diffraction Imaging (BCDI) practionionners in their analysis and visualisation workflow.
+My python package to help Bragg Coherent Diffraction Imaging (BCDI) practitioner in their analysis and visualisation workflow.
 This is a 'personal' package developped during my PhD.
 This provides utility functions to analyse ```bcdi```-processed data and to plot them for potential publication.

 It requires the following libraries :